World’s largest virtual agentic engineering & quality conference

 Verification methodologies include formal reviews, walkthroughs, and inspections of software artifacts.
 As part of it, code reviews and documentation walkthroughs are performed, allowing for complete verification and identification of errors and inconsistencies.
 The following are some of the different methodologies used in the verification process, which help ensure the quality of software applications:

 Static testing methods like walkthroughs, inspections, model checking, and reviews are essential for verifying software quality.
 They help identify defects, improve the software design and code, and ensure that the final software applications meet the required standards and expectations.
-These methods promote collaboration, enhance communication among team members, and contribute to building reliable and robust software systems.
+These methods promote collaboration, enhance communication among team members, and contribute to building software that holds up under change.

 In the next section of this blog on verification vs validation, we will see the best practices of the verification process.